Scotland in Stories

 Days 4-8

-We travel by train north from Edinburgh to the shores of Loch Tay in Perthshire.
+We travel north through Edinburgh to the shores of Loch Tay in Perthshire.
 Here we visit a crannog, an Iron Age dwelling built over the water, and learn ancestral crafts and lifeways.

 We join a gathering of Scottish and Irish storytellers and musicians for the three-day Song of Oak and Ash retreat.
 Here we gather round fires, at the loch’s edge and in the shadow of mountains to immerse ourselves in the lore of Ireland, Scotland and Scandinavia.
 These stories are our sacred heritage, our gateway to the gods of our ancestors.